f1shyfang/CEUS_website/README.md

 # CEUS Website

 > <!-- Add a brief, one-sentence description of the project here. -->
-> For example: The official website for the Computer Engineering Undergraduate Society (CEUS).
+> The official website for the Computer Engineering Undergraduate Society (CEUS).

 ---